 Individual disability insurance lawsuits are typically governed by state law, while ERISA disability lawsuits are governed by federal law.

 Individual disability insurance policies are typically purchased directly by the individual from an insurance company and are governed by state insurance laws.
-This means that disputes over claims denials or terminations are typically litigated in state court, and state law governs issues such as the interpretation of policy language, the burden of proof, and the standard of review.
+This means that disputes over claim denials or terminations are typically litigated in state court, and state law governs issues such as the interpretation of policy language, the burden of proof, and the standard of review.

 ERISA disability policies, on the other hand, are typically provided as a benefit by an employer or association and are governed by federal law.
 This means that disputes over claims denials or terminations are typically litigated in federal court, and federal law governs issues such as the interpretation of policy language, the burden of proof, and the standard of review.